 Mechanical systems make all our machines work, from satellites to miniature cameras.
 Mechanical engineers design and implement practical solutions for products and processes, making the best use of new materials and technologies.
 If you like using science to solve real-world problems and have a flair for design and creative thinking, this is the course for you.

-- We're currently top for Mechanical Engineering in the Guardian University Guide 2021 and consistently in the top five of The Times Good University Guide.
+- We're in the top 3 for Mechanical Engineering in the Guardian University Guide 2022 and consistently in the top five of The Times Good University Guide.

 - We're forward-thinking.
 Research-led teaching means courses are current and relevant.

 - We're an approachable and helpful bunch.
 Your personal tutor/supervisor will help you reach your full potential.

 - As engineering becomes increasingly international, we offer study abroad options, adding real value to your degree.

 - Bristol's engineering heritage is world famous.
 We're a big part of the city's continuing technology revolution.
 The Bristol Robotics Laboratory, for example, is the largest robotics lab in the UK.

 - As part of an integrated Faculty, you'll meet staff and students from a wide variety of disciplines (Aerospace Engineering, Civil Engineering, Electrical and Electronic Engineering, Engineering Mathematics and Computer Science).

 - The faculty's Industrial Liaison Office matches every student with an industrial mentor and assists with internships and industrial placements.

 - Fantastic facilities - thanks to a recent £22+ million investment.